Nanoseb/ncTelegram/README.md

 - select `Download message buffer` to navigate more quickly between chan

-- vim like keymap is also available, use `hjkl` to navigate between lists, use `i` to select the text area and `esc` to leave it
+- vim like key bindings is also available, use `hjkl` to navigate between lists, use `i` to select the text area and `esc` to leave it

+- use shift+up or shift+down to navigate in your own message history

 #### Troubleshooting